Cluster A - A02

 Summary

-Root-zone soil moisture is an essential variable in land surface models, but there is still a lack of sensing information that adequately represents this zone.
-The first main hypothesis is that a root-zone soil-moisture product for Europe can be derived from existing gamma radiation data from the European radiological data exchange platform (EURDEP).
+Root-zone soil moisture (SM) is an essential variable in land surface models, but there is still a lack of sensing information that adequately represents this zone.
+The first main hypothesis is that a root-zone SM product for Europe can be derived from existing gamma radiation data from the European radiological data exchange platform (EURDEP).
 For this, it is important to understand how infiltration, evaporation, transpiration, and secondary cosmic radiation affect measured gamma radiation.
 This will be achieved with both laboratory and field experiments and the analysis of available gamma radiation time series.
-The insights obtained will be used to develop data processing strategies and an observation operator that relates soil moisture to gamma radiation.
-This operator will be coupled to a hydrological model to validate the performance for soil moisture content estimation and the improved estimation of soil hydraulic parameters.
+The insights obtained will be used to develop data processing strategies and an observation operator that relates SM to gamma radiation.
+This operator will be coupled to a hydrological model to validate the performance for SM estimation and the improved estimation of soil hydraulic parameters.

 Graphical Summary